axxessgranted/eigo-dake/README.md

-# 英語ダーク - Eigo Darke
+# 英語ダーク - Eigo Dake

 A fun, interactive English word explanation game for Japanese learners.
 Players explain Japanese words in English without using forbidden words (NG words), and other players try to guess what they're explaining.